Table of contents

-lakeFS authenticates users from a built-in authentication database, or, optionally, from a configured LDAP server.
+lakeFS authenticates users from a built-in authentication database.

 The built-in authentication database is always present and active.
 You can use the

 Web UI at Administration / Users to create users.
 Users have an access key

 AKIA... and an associated secret access key.
 These credentials are valid

 for logging into the Web UI or authenticating programmatic requests to the API